Catalonia Travel Guide

 The north of Catalonia lies in the foothills of the Pyrenees which means there is plenty of scenic landscapes to explore.

-The Valle de Nuria valley is located within a south facing valley within within the municipality of Queralbs in the province of Girona.
+The Valle de Nuria valley is located within a south-facing valley within the municipality of Queralbs in the province of Girona.

 It is home to a religious pilgrimage site thanks to the historical Mare de Déu de Núria sanctuary and in the winter it comes alive as one of the top alpine ski resorts in Spain.